Horizon Cloud Service - next-gen Architecture

 Each Horizon Edge needs to define how Horizon Agents connect to the Horizon Control Plane.
 This can be either via the Internet or with internal networking.

-• Azure Private Link (internal).
+• Azure Private Link (internal)

 In both configurations, a single VNet is used for each Horizon Edge.
+More details can be found in the Fleet Management section.

-A picture containing diagram
+A picture containing text, screenshot, display, line

 Description automatically generated